Lello//Arnell

-Jørgen Craig Lello (born 1978 in Fredrikstad, Norway) and Tobias Arnell (born 1978 in Lund, Sweden) are a collaborative duo of contemporary artists working under the name LELLO//ARNELL.
+Lello//Arnell is a collaborative duo of contemporary artists Jørgen Craig Lello (born 1978) and Tobias Arnell (born 1978).
 Having met at the National Academy of Fine Arts, they started collaborating in 2003.
 They live and work in Oslo, Norway.

-According to their artist statement, they utilize logically broken lines of thought, false statements and fictional scenarios in their examination of how the world is interpreted and understood.
+According to their artist statement, they "utilize logically broken lines of thought, false statements and fictional scenarios in their examination of how the world is interpreted and understood".